 Also, I really think it’s about time to let some sunshine and summery vibes into this grey and hellishly cold winter.
 I’ve pretty much had enough of freezing and just eating comfort food.
 Yes, I’ve been pretty much surviving on stews, pies, soups and other hearty meals lately – and who’s to blame me!
 Still, I feel like it’s also sometimes a good idea to let the sun shine through your belly – in this case these flavours remind me of Thailand, and convey happiness.

 You may notice that I used both basil and tarragon in this dish.
 Now, that actually has a reason: I find it very hard to get hold of Thai basil!
 Unless I happen to be in Chinatown, it’s virtually impossible to buy this lovely herb.
 So, I decided to recreate the flavours myself – by mixing two ingredients commonly found in supermarkets: basil and tarragon.
 It’s incredible, but it somehow works!
 Thai basil has got this slightly aniseedy note, which I recreated by using tarragon.
 It may not be real authentic, and I’d still use Thai basil whenever I could, but this does it for now.
-Also, by buying my ingredients in a normal supermarket I can use a voucher code (for Tesco) and save money on food shopping.
-Real nice!

 Anyway, I hope you give this slightly crazy salad a try!
 And do let me know what you think – I have a feeling it will be like Marmite, you either love it or hate it…